Longley Park View Care Home, Sheffield

 Our highly trained nursing and care teams provide responsive and timely care to avoid emergency admissions and have developed good collaborative relationships between families, service users and local primary care providers.

 Older people with complex care needs may also be at risk of experiencing delirium, anxiety and depression.
-With a strong staff team providing excellent nursing and empathetic, person-centred care, Longley Park View is viewed by many as a welcome alternative to acute care, often the only choice following the breakdown of a community placement.
+With a strong team providing excellent nursing and empathetic, person-centred care, Longley Park View is viewed by many as a welcome alternative to acute care, often the only choice following the breakdown of a community placement.

 Longley Park Cafe